IGEMS/Between-Within-Model-Script/README.md

-This document provides STATA and R code for creating the variables necessary for analyzing twin data using a between-within model.
+This document provides generic STATA and R code for creating the variables necessary for analyzing twin data using a between-within model.
+Code Author: Brian Finch (brian.finch@usc.edu)